hanschacko/worldcup/README.md

 ```

 ## Visualize Subset of Data for Portugal Matches Only
-1. Let's work with a subset of the data that includes games played by Portugal
+1. Sample subset of the data that includes games played by Portugal
 2. Visualize Portugal game outcomes

 ### Comments